braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/web/initial_sdk_setup.md

 1. Initialization Tag - loads the Web SDK onto your website, and optionally sets the External User ID

-2. Actions Tag - used to trigger Custom Events, Purchases, Change User ID, or stop/resume SDK tracking
+2. Actions Tag - used to trigger Custom events, purchases, change user IDs, or stop/resume SDK tracking

 For more information, please see the [Google Tag Manager Integration Guide][18].